saraozn/tp/docs/UserGuide.md

 ### Filter Commands

 #### Filtering customers: `filtercust`
 [Back to Table of Contents](#table-of-contents)

-Filters the customer list to only show customers that fit the criteria.
+Filters all the customers to only show customers that fit the criteria.

 Format: `filtercust [b/BUDGET] [c/CHARACTERISTIC]…​`